ryanlow64/tp/docs/DeveloperGuide.md

 **Command-Line Interface (CLI)**: A text-based user interface that allows users to interact with the system by typing commands.

+**Connective Prefix**: A prefix that can be combined with logical connectives (AND, OR) to form compound arguments in commands.

 **Deal**: A property transaction record that tracks the relationship between a property, its seller (property owner), a buyer, the agreed price, and the current status of the transaction.

 **Deal Status**: The current status of a property transaction which falls into three categories: Pending, Closed, or Open.

+**Event**: A scheduled activity or appointment related to real estate transactions.

+**Event Type**: The category of an event, such as client meetings, workshops, conferences, or any other relevant activities.

 **Property Listing**: A collection of information about a property available for sale.